Key Takeaway

 Anti-Inflammatory Effects and Autoimmunity

 Hashimoto's is driven by autoimmune inflammation of the thyroid gland.
 The immune system produces anti-thyroid peroxidase (anti-TPO) and anti-thyroglobulin antibodies that progressively destroy thyroid tissue.
-Systemic inflammatory markers, including CRP and IL-6, are often elevated in Hashimoto's patients .
+Systemic inflammatory markers, including CRP and IL-6, are often improved in Hashimoto's patients .

 Semaglutide has documented anti-inflammatory properties, reducing CRP by up to 37% and suppressing pro-inflammatory cytokines through GLP-1 receptor activation on immune cells .
 While no study has specifically measured whether semaglutide reduces thyroid antibody levels, the broader immune-modulatory effects are biologically relevant to autoimmune conditions.